Declares one or more customized data structures.

 EXTRA parameter is also used as in the

-POINTER directive, enabling extra text to be associated with the structure for annotation, and the
+POINTER directive, allowing extra text to be associated with the structure for annotation, and the

 MODIFY option allows an existing structure to be modified.